cco24/cchen24.github.io/projects/project-5.md

 The current goal of this web application is to have a personal to-do feature for invidual users and a project management feature for teams.

+The current source code can be viewed [here](https://github.com/christina-chen-cco2/task-manager).

 <img class="ui fluid image" src="../images/taskManager1.png">
 <br/>
 <img class="ui fluid image" src="../images/taskManager2.png">